HaxeFlixel/haxeflixel.com/src/documents/documentation/03_resources/09-android.html.md

 ----

-If you want to use the Android emulator, add “-emulator” when running/testing.
+If you want to use the Android simulator, add “-simulator when running/testing.
 Be sure your virtual device is API >=15 and has GPU enabled.

 ```
-openfl test android -emulator
+openfl test android -simulator
 ```

 ----